-Your baby suddenly wants to suck all the time, is more fussy, seems to want to eat but seems to be struggling… And then maybe you wonder, am I running out of milk?
+Your baby suddenly wants to feed all the time, is more irritated and fuzzy, cries, seems to want to feed constantly, but is struggling at the breast… And maybe you are thinking: Am I running out of milk?

-Babies usually go through several growth spurts (also known as breastfeeding crises) during the first 12 months of life, when their demand for milk typically increases.
-This can cause them to wake up more often and want to be breastfeeding all the time.
-In addition, babies may cry more, be fussy, fight when breastfeeding, stretch their legs and back while eating…
+Babies usually go through several growth spurts (some call them frequency days, in Spanish we even call them breastfeeding crisis) during the first 12 months of life, when their demand for milk typically increases.
+This can cause them to wake up more often and want to breastfeed all the time.
+In addition, babies may cry more, be fussy, fight when breastfeeding, stretch their legs and back while feeding…

 As if that was not enough, at certain moments you may notice that your breasts are softer… This is perfectly normal.
 Remember, milk does not disappear all of a sudden!